Categories: Lease Accounting

 1. Physical security of servers.

 Most lease accounting software is cloud-hosted, which is the best option for a number of reasons.
-Given the timeframe for complying with the new lease accounting regulations, probably the most important reason for you is that a cloud-hosted solution is faster and easier to implement.
-It’s also much less expensive.
+A cloud-hosted platform is fast to implement and is also much less expensive than other options.

 However, choosing a cloud-based lease system means you must do your due diligence to ensure that your chosen vendor will keep your data safe.
 Be sure to ask these questions during your lease accounting software comparison: